Senator Tim Kaine ‘Lauds’ Son Linwood’s Anti-Donald Trump Protest After Arrest

 “We love that our three children have their own views and concerns about current political issues,” Kaine said in a statement.
 “They fully understand the responsibility to express those concerns peacefully.”

 Senator Tim Kaine’s son’s arrest took place soon after counter-protesters clashed with the rally at the Minnesota State Capitol.
-They disrupted the pro-Trump rally with chants, whistles and air horns.
+They disrupted the pro-Trump rally with chants, whistles, and air horns.
 Somebody even set off a smoke bomb at one point.
 “March 4 Trump” attracted hundreds of demonstrators at the Capitol.
 The permitted rally is one of the several others around the nation.

 A group of anti-Trump demonstrators tried to disrupt the event, while speeches were going on inside Capitol rotunda.
 Police said that a woman was hit in the head during the disruption.
 It was a 61-year-old from Plymouth.
 She claimed that something came toward her and struck her in the forehead.
 However, she was not injured.
 The police are unsure who set off the smoke bomb.